Ahrayawinn5g/Ahrayawinn5g/README.md

 - 👋 Hi, I’m @Ahrayawinn5g
 - 👀 I’m interested in web development and software engineering
-- 🌱 I’m currently learning HTML and CSS and soon i will begin learning Javascript
+- 🌱 I’m currently learning the basics of JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...